rickithadi/jekyll-netlify-boilerplate/pages/about.md

 permalink: /about
 section: about
 intro_paragraph: I have a demonstrated track record of delivering quality deliverables on time and within budget.
-I combine my techical skill with my outgoing personality and people skills to ensure team and project succes.
+I combine my technical skill with my outgoing personality and people skills to ensure team and project success.
 As much as I love geeking out over tech I understand that it is a means to an end.
 ---